jonaslb/psiesta/README.md

 Relevant properties, other than those returned directly, can be read from the output files in the calculation directory in-between runs.
 It is recommended to use [sisl](https://github.com/zerothi/sisl) for this.

+There are some details: You *must* specify `MD.TypeOfRun forces` in your fdf-file in order to have Siesta properly receive coordinates from Python.
+Further you may have to use a patched Siesta (there are two bugs that might cause crashes) -- see [JonasLB's Siesta branch on Gitlab](gitlab.com/jonaslb/siesta) for the patched version.

 ## Obtaining source, building and installing
 You can obtain the source by simply cloning this repository.
-To build, you must have a properly set up `arch.make` for Siesta in your Obj-dir, and you must have at least compiled Siesta there.
+To build, you must have a properly set up `arch.make` for Siesta in your Obj-dir, and you must have at least compiled Siesta there (see the note above for a patched Siesta).
 You can then run `OBJ=/my/custom/siesta/Obj/ python3 setup.py install [--user] [--prefix=<prefix>]` (or use `build` instead of `install`) to build Psiesta.
 The setup.py-file makes use of Siesta's own `Makefile` (which includes your `arch.make`) in combination with `--dry-run` to extract the compilation and link arguments.
 It *should* work for both intel and gnu compilers, but be aware that LTO can complicate things, and ensure that any external libraries that are used (eg. flook) are compiled with `-fPIC`.